danintexas/AutomationFramework/README.md

 - Built in API stress testing.

 ## Custom Items for RumbleOn to do
+- Smoke Test for RumbleOn -> Classifieds (In Progress)
 - Mileage and Price randomizer
 - Description text randomizer
 - Upload photos from a bank of photos for testing